 It is also possible to have your reconstruction months or years after your first surgery.
 This is known as delayed or secondary reconstruction.
 This may be appropriate if your cancer treatment involves radiation and chemotherapy.
 These treatments can affect the size, color, texture and appearance of your reconstructed breast, so you will likely want to wait until they are complete.

-Dr. Reinblatt also sees Westchester patients who are unhappy with the results of their first breast reconstruction with another surgeon.
+Dr. Reinblatt also sees Westchester breast reconstruction patients who are unhappy with the results of their first breast reconstruction with another surgeon.
 In these cases, common complaints include:

 Poorly positioned implants